-Kevin works in Business Development at Star OUTiCO
+Kevin is Business Development Developer at Star OUTiCO.

 Who’s winning at digital transformation?